df8-naufal-aldy-pradana/06-sparksql-dataframes/README.md

 5. Write all of the result to BigQuery table (additional - point plus)

+## The notebook that contain the answer of task

+Are located in :
+/airflow-spark/spark/resources/mynotebooks/sparkxperiment.ipynb

+In case, I havent finished the orchestration workflow

 ## How to Run Project:
 1. cd airflow-spark
 2. if data not available yet, run bash bin/download_data.sh